Norwood–205th Street station

-The Norwood–205th Street station (formerly 205th Street station) is the northern terminal station on the IND Concourse Line of the New York City Subway.
+The Norwood–205th Street station (signed as 205th Street station) is the northern terminal station on the IND Concourse Line of the New York City Subway.
 Located in Norwood, Bronx, it is served by the D train at all times.
 Due to changes in the street grid of the neighborhood, the station has exits to East 205th Street and Perry Avenue, as well as to East 206th Street and Bainbridge Avenue.

 This station was constructed as part of the Independent Subway System, and opened in 1933, along with the rest of the Concourse Line.
 This station was not intended to be the terminus of the Concourse Line or the D train; the tracks were supposed to have been extended east past Bronx Park and the IRT White Plains Road Line along Burke Avenue to serve the northeast section of the Bronx.
 But, with the city's acquisition of the New York, Westchester and Boston Railway and subsequent conversion into the IRT Dyre Avenue Line, such an extension was deemed unnecessary.
 In the early 1950s, vacant land above the east end of the station was given to the New York Public Library and to the New York City Department of Parks and Recreation.

 History

 The station was built as part of the sixth and seventh sections of the IND Concourse Line beginning in the late 1920s.
 The station was built underneath preexisting private property for most of its length, passing directly under East 205th Street at its eastern end.
 The station opened on July 1, 1933, along with the rest of the Concourse subway.
 On July 1, 1937, an escalator opened in the station, the first of its kind in the Bronx.

 In the early 1950s, a portion of the vacant land above the east end of the station was relinquished by the New York City Board of Transportation in order to construct the New York Public Library's Mosholu Branch.
 The site, which had been purchased by the Board of Transportation in the 1930s for the construction of the station, had first been earmarked for a library in 1945.
 The library opened on August 6, 1954.
 That year, the remainder of the land, controlled by the New York City Transit Authority, was transferred to the New York City Department of Parks and Recreation in order to construct Whalen Playground.

 On August 23, 1954, a D train relaying east of the station overshot the bumper blocks at the end of the track, crashing into the wall at the end of the line.
 The train motorman was trapped in the tunnel for seven hours, and when he was freed, his left foot had to be amputated.

+As part of its 2025–2029 Capital Program, the MTA has proposed making the station wheelchair-accessible in compliance with the Americans with Disabilities Act of 1990.